ladybug-tools/spider/sandbox/speed-specification/r2/README.md

 Each of the five buttons also has a related JavaScript file.
 The 'Space Layout' button is connected to 'space-layout.js' and so on.

 There is also a sixth JavaScript file that loads and intitiates the [Three.js]( https://threejs.org ) library.
-This library is used to display the the 3D data inside of the two <canvas' tags on the right side of the screen.
+This library is used to display the the 3D data inside of the two ```<canvas>``` tags on the right side of the screen.

-Clicking any of the buttons toggles on the display of its ```<div>``` and turns off the display of the other.
+Clicking any of the five buttons toggles on the display of its ```<div>``` and turns off the display of the other.
+This interaction along with the various inits is handled in the primary HML file.

 ### Script data

 All significant session data is stored in JavaScript objects inside the Three.js session embedded in the canvas tags.

 Two variables: 'campus' and 'theBuilding' hold most of the relevant data.

 ### Geometry.js